Gaelan/Gaelan.github.io/appsanywhere-bug.md

 In August 2023, I reported to my university that CVE-2023-41137 was still exploitable, and reported CVE-2023-41138 for the first time.
 This time, I was kept in the loop as a fix was coordinated.
+My contact at AppsAnywhere was lovely to work with, and very open about their process and proposed fixes.

 AppsAnywhere has now released client versions 1.6.1 and 2.0.1 (both versions for both macOS and Windows; 1.6.1 is available for universities that haven't